Kosmosaik/ClickToGetLoot/docs/qol-todo-summary.md

 8. **Remove the "Overview World map ready (Tutorial Zone + adjacent placeholders)" text/field**

-9. **Remove the 4 starting zones around the Tutorial Zones and replace them with current CA generated zones.**

-10. **Remove the "Zone" menu text in the top and move up the Zone Info field instead.
+9. **Remove the "Zone" menu text in the top and move up the Zone Info field instead.
 We need to save on UI height in the zone panel.

-11. **Randomize min/max width & height and fillChance on zones.
+10. **Randomize min/max width & height and fillChance on zones.
 Set different min/max and fill values depending on zone type/biome.

-12.
+11. **Make "Explore Auto" and "Stop Exploring" the same button.
+When clicking "Explore Auto" it just turns to "Stop Exploring".

+12. **Make Zone Info more player friendly by removing Zone ID and adding Zone Name instead.**

+13. **Add Completed as state to zone so when viewing Zone Info on a zone in world map, it should say "Discovered" = Not Explored, "Visited" = Entered but not fully explored, "Completed" = Fully completed (100% tiles explored).
+In the future there will be a different calculation based on POIs, Locations and subareas.

+---

 ## IDEAS BELOW ARE NOT TO BE IMPLEMENTED YET.
 THESE ARE ONLY IDEAS AND NEED TO BE THOUGHT ON FURTHER.
 xx. **Add a "view distance" mechanic (3×3 area around player)**